Hall-on-Toric: Descendant Laughlin state in the chiral $\mathbb{Z}_p$ toric code

 \paragraph*{Results.} We numerically study the matter model in \autoref{eq:Hgauge} with a fixed background flux of $\langle B_p\rangle=\omega$ by placing the system on an infinite cylinder, and computing its ground state using iDMRG~\cite{hauschild_efficient_2018}.
+Directly simulating the full toric-code Hamiltonian in \autoref{eq:HZp} is numerically much more demanding, as it involves twice the number of sites and includes four-body operators.
 We evaluate the following quantities: (\emph{i}) $\Zp$ charge occupation, (\emph{ii}) topological entanglement entropy, (\emph{iii}) generalized ``Hall conductance'', and (\emph{iv}) the entanglement spectrum.

-\paragraph*{(i)} The perturbation $t_e$ splits the first-order transition between the $\CTC{0}{1}$ and $\CTC{1}{1}$ phases and gives rise to a variety of competing phases in between. \autoref{fig:charge_occupation} shows the normalized $\Zp$ charge occupation for $p = 4$ as a function of $\Phi_e$ (it refers to a horizontal line cut in \figref{fig:1}{c}):
+\paragraph*{(i) $\Zp$ charge occupation:} The perturbation $t_e$ splits the first-order transition between the $\CTC{0}{1}$ and $\CTC{1}{1}$ phases and gives rise to a variety of competing phases in between. \autoref{fig:charge_occupation} shows the normalized $\Zp$ charge occupation for $p = 4$ as a function of $\Phi_e$ which refers to a horizontal line cut in \figref{fig:1}{c} at $t_e/\Gamma_e=0.1$:

 where $P_{sc}$ is the projector onto the state $\ket{c}$ at site $s$.
 The charge occupation $n_c$ is related to the star operator: ${A_s}=\omega^ {q_s}${ with } $q_s=\sum_{{c}}cP_{sc}$.
 For comparison, we show data from Refs.~\cite{weerda_data_2023,weerda_fractional_2024}, which have simulated the (hardcore) Bosonic Hofstadter model using iPEPS for $p=4$.
 Additional data for different $p$, $t_e/\Gamma_e$, and scaling with $L_y$ is shown in \aref{sec:data}.